Guidance for Industry and for FDA Reviewers/Staff - Guidance on 510(k) Submissions for Keratoprostheses

 Comments and suggestions may be submitted at any time for Agency consideration to Jeffrey Toy, HFZ-460, 9200 Corporate Blvd., Rockville, MD 20850.
 Comments may not be acted upon by the Agency until the document is next revised or updated.
 For questions regarding the use or interpretation of this guidance contact Jeffrey Toy at 301-796-6489 or by e-mail at firstname.lastname@example.org.

-World Wide Web/CDRH home page or or you may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
+World Wide Web/CDRH home page or you may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (1351) to identify the guidance you are requesting.

 Scope - This guidance document serves as a special control for the regulation of temporary and permanent keratoprostheses through the submission of premarket notifications (510(k)s).
 This guidance does not pertain to devices intended for use in patients with non-opacified corneas.